costa-group/forves/README.md

 3 Compiling the checker and validating Coq proofs
 =================================================
-The directory `/home/ubuntu/forves/` contains all the Coq functions that define the EVM equivalence checker as well as all the lemmas and theorems that guarantee its soundness.
+The directory `/home/ubuntu/forves/` contains all the Coq files that define the EVM equivalence checker as well as all the lemmas and theorems that guarantee its soundness.
 To compile the binary checkers and validate all the proofs, execute the following commands in the `forves` directory:

     $ cd /home/ubuntu/forves